 Never an easy question to answer.
-Some people who are fit, strong and used to hiking and multi-day trekking adventures might find Kilimanjaro an easy challenge.
+Some people who are fit, strong and used to hiking and multi-day trekking adventures might find Kilimanjaro an easier challenge if they have a minimum of 8 day on the mountain.
 While others who are not used to walking up and down hills with a pack back, used to exercising 4 to 6 times a week will struggle or fail to succeed on Kilimanjaro.
-Less than 50% of people who attempt Kilimanjaro fail to reach the summit.
-We do have Kilimanjaro’s Number 1 Guide working for us which makes a difference.
+Less than 50% of people who attempt Kilimanjaro fail to reach the summit, but we have Kilimanjaro’s Number 1 Guide working for us which makes a difference.

-If you decide to climb Kilimanjaro you need to think about a range of different things.
-I have been lucky enough to climb Everest to the top and Kilimanjaro 30+ times to date.
+If you decide to climb Kilimanjaro you need to think about a range of different things in place to be successful.
+I have been lucky enough to climb Mount Everest to the top and Kilimanjaro 35+ times to date.
 I have extensive experience climbing Kilimanjaro and happy to chat with you directly.

 – How many days should I take to climb?
 8 days gives you the best chance at success

 – How far do I walk on the 8 day trip?
 Check out daily distances on the Lemosho route

 – How far do I walk on the 7 day trip?
 Check out daily distances on the Machame route